openshift/oadp-operator/docs/design/unsupported-args-design.md

      --log-level: 'debug'
    ```

-If the name of the ConfigMap is recognized by the OADP controller it is consumed, otherwise user has to create DPA with the annotation pointing to a relevant ConfigMap as in the example:
+The user has to create DPA with the annotation pointing to a relevant ConfigMap as in the example where both `oadp-unsupported-velero-server-args` and `unsupported-node-agent` ConfigMaps are expected to be present:

     ```yaml
     kind: DataProtectionApplication